holepunchto/bare-module/README.md

   // The ModuleProtocol used to resolve and read modules.
 Defaults to a
   // protocol with no backing store of its own. protocol,
-  // A map of builtin module specifiers to their exports. builtins,
+  // A map of builtin module specifiers to their exports.
+Only the map's own
+  // keys are builtins; a name reached through its prototype chain is not. builtins,
   // The assumed type of a module without a type using an ambiguous extension
   // such as `.js`.
 See Module.constants for possible values.